Ariel view of Queenstown on the South Island in New Zealand

 After a short and scenic flight, I arrived in Queenstown.

-First look at the stunning scenery around Queenstown
+Stunning scenery around Queenstown

 We aren’t that clear on what we’ll win but a principle is at stake.
 The hotel promises to email me when the room is ready.
 After storing our luggage, we set off to explore Queenstown.